StagPython/StagPy/README.md

 - `-s :453` will process every time steps from the 0th to the 453rd one;
 - `-s ::2` will process every even time steps.

 By default, the temperature, pressure and stream function fields are plotted.
 You can change this with the `-o` option (e.g. `./main.py field -o ps` to plot only the pressure and stream function fields).

-The aim is to have different cases in one file (Cartesian, Spherical Annulus, etc).

-The code to read the binary output files has been adapted from a matlab version initially developed by Boris Kaus.